zuozhenggh/learning-library/data-management-library/big-data/bds-load-balancer/load-balancer/load-balancer.md

 #  Use a Load Balancer to Access Services on Big Data Service (Non-HA Cluster)

-## Introductionx
+## Introduction

 In this lab, you'll create a load balancer to be used as a front end for accessing Cloudera Manager, Hue, and Oracle Data Studio on your non-highly-available (non-HA) Big Data Service

-Typically, a load balancer is used to spread workloads across multiple mirrored servers (nodes), to optimize resource usage and to ensure high-availability.
+Typically, a load balancer is used to spread workloads across multiple mirrored servers (nodes), to optimize resource usage and to ensure high-availability (HA).
 However, in this lab you'll use a load balancer to direct traffic to multiple ports on a single server (that is, a single Big Data Service node).
 Cloudera Manager, Hue, and Data Studio all run on the first utility node of a non-HA cluster, and the load balancer you create in this lab will handle traffic on that node. <!--In an HA cluster, the services are divided between the first and second utility nodes.-->

-When you've completed this lab, you'll be able to open the consoles for those services by using the IP address (or hostname) of the load balancer, plus the port number used by the service.
+When you complete this lab, you'll be able to open the consoles for those services by using the IP address (or hostname) of the load balancer, plus the port number used by the service.
 (Each service listens on a specific port.)
 For example, if the IP address of the load balancer is `10.2.0.2`, and Cloudera Manager listens on port `7183`, you can open Cloudera Manager by entering `https://10.2.0.2:7183` in your web browser.
 Hue listens on port `8889`, so you can open Hue by entering `https://10.2.0.2:8889`.

 One advantage of using a load balancer is that you can configure it to use the Secure Sockets Layer (SSL) protocol to secure traffic to and from the services on your cluster. <!--SSL is a protocol used to ensure privacy, authentication, and data security in internet communications.--> SSL encrypts and decrypts transmitted data, ensures that the sender and receiver of data are who they claim to be, and signs the data to verify its integrity.
 In this workshop, you'll implement end-to-end SSL, so that the load balancer will accept SSL encrypted traffic from clients and will encrypt traffic to the cluster.

 SSL uses *certificates* and *keys* to implement its security features.
 For highest security on a production system, you should obtain them from a trusted SSL certificate authority like IdenTrust or DigiCert.
-However, Big Data Service includes self-signed certificates and keys which you can use for learning and testing.
-The instructions in this workshop tell you how to use those included files.
+However, Big Data Service includes self-signed certificates and keys which you can use for learning and testing. ("Self-signed" means that the certificates are not guaranteed by a trusted certificate authority.)
+The instructions in this workshop tell you how to use the self-signed certificate and key included with the cluster.

-Estimated workshop Time: 75 minutes, if you have already created the environment and cluster, as explained in "What Do You Need?", below.
+Estimated workshop Time: 90 minutes, if you have already created the environment and cluster, as explained in "What Do You Need?", below.

 ### Objectives